DudeNation/dudenation.github.io/_posts/2025-04-15-defcon-ctf-quals.md

    └── Has flag access privileges
 ```

-Here is the complete script:
+Here is the full script exploit:
 ```python
 from pwn import *